terem42/zfs-hetzner-vm/README.md

 [![shellcheck](https://github.com/terem42/zfs-hetzner-vm/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/terem42/zfs-hetzner-vm/actions/workflows/shellcheck.yml)

-Scripts to install Debian 10, 11, 12 or Ubuntu 18 LTS, 20 LTS, 22 LTS with ZFS root on Hetzner root servers (virtual and dedicated).<br/>
+Scripts to install Debian 10, 11, 12, 13 or Ubuntu 18 LTS, 20 LTS, 22 LTS, 24 LTS with ZFS root on Hetzner root servers (virtual and dedicated).
 __WARNING:__ all data on the disk will be destroyed.

 ## How to use: